turingschool/gear-up/microaggressions_group2.md

 | **Participant (all)** | Listens actively, is respectful and engaged, takes responsibility for all members having a chance to share their perspectives and learn from others. |

 Allow each person in your group 2 minutes to share their reactions to the writing prompt above.
 Then, use the following prompt to focus on for the rest of your time:

-* **Action Steps:** Microaggressions are a thing, and they have a real impact on real people.
-What do you do?
-What is within your sphere of control to reduce microaggressions in our community and address their consequences when they do occur?
+* What options do you have, within your sphere of control, to address incidents you encounter?
+* How can you affect a culture that says they're okay in a way that's consistent with your?
+* How can you act in a way that's consistent with your values?

 ## Report Out (5 min)
 Each group has 30 sec to describe takeaways from their discussion.